What Makes By Your Side Home Care Different From Other Lancaster & York Home Care Companies?

 Our “Special Staff” has a combined experience of over 39 years in matching highly-screened care providers with the home care needs of clients.
 They are committed to providing excellent customer service as they assist you in finding the perfect caregiver to service your home care needs.
 Our staff’s commitment to you does not end there; they are available to you throughout the care process and can get in touch with your personal health care provider when needed.

-Since 1994, Special Care has maintained a strong commitment to referring high-quality, experienced caregivers at the lowest possible cost to the consumer.
+Since 1994, By Your Side Home Care has maintained a strong commitment to referring high-quality, experienced caregivers at the lowest possible cost to the consumer.
 Over the years, we have referred care providers to thousands of Lancaster and York County families.
 With a registry of over 180 quality care providers, it is likely we will have the perfect personal senior or elder caregiver to meet your individualized needs.

 Your Care, Your Choice!
 For many clients, having a consistent caregiver who understands their individualized needs, routines and personality is a very important aspect of high-quality dementia care in York, PA.